Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

 <a name="send_custom_events"></a>

-2. Sending custom events on the server side:
+2. To send the custom events on the server-side:

    1. Define the custom event parameters (name and data):